 As a treat to Jeremy after a great junior year at college, I brought him out for a fun trip in Montana (I also needed his help with a few chores around our cabin!).
 After completing our tasks, we enjoyed a nice hike in Lost Creek State Park.
 We then loaded the fly fishing equipment into our truck and headed out to visit a couple of lodges and to get on the rivers!

 It was great to see Craig and Wade Fellin from Big Hole Lodge.
 They are gearing up for their first full week of summer clients.
-The snow pack in this region is in top shape and we are optimistic for a great season ahead.
+The snowpack in this region is in top shape and we are optimistic for a great season ahead.
 There is something special about Big Hole Lodge.
-They have an unbelievable commitment to an incredible client experience, complemented with comfortable accommodations, great food prepared by longtime chef, Lynette, a veteran guide team and access to a wide variety of incredible rivers.
-Best of all, the lodge represents tremendous value.
+They have an unbelievable commitment to an incredible client experience, complemented with comfortable accommodations, great food prepared by the longtime chef, Lynette, a veteran guide team, and access to a wide variety of incredible rivers.
+Best of all, the lodge represents a tremendous value.

 Based on some reports we had from one of my favorite guides, we booked a couple of days on the Missouri River.
 It is a tailwater and generally fishes really well early in the season, and the river did not disappoint.
 We had two very productive days with some really nice trout in the net.
 Spending Memorial Day in the boat with Jeremy, with incredible mountain and canyon scenery, with big trout and with abundant wildlife was special.
 It seemed to be a very appropriate location to remember and thank those who have served our great country.